 Ellern Mede School was formed out of a desire to help students struggling with their education in a mainstream school.
 The school was originally conceived to help children and young people receiving treatment within Ellern Mede Services, one of the leading providers of inpatient, day patient and outpatient services in the UK.
 As a linked organisation, we have access to an outstanding clinical team.
 Every student has the option to access this clinical support should they require it.
 Education and Clinical teams work together, giving recovering students the best possible chance of reintegration back in to the community.

-Since 2018, Ellern Mede School decided to increase the number of students we can support.
-We look forward to launching this expansion in 2019.
+Ellern Mede School plans to increase the number of students we can support.
 This will make our exceptional schooling available to students not only with physical and mental difficulties but those with special educational needs of other types.
-We plan to open a new facility, an extension of our current school, with the same high standards.
-Our two consecutive “Outstanding” Ofsted reports as wells as requests from existing parents, suggest this is needed.
-We look forward to keeping parents and local authorities up to date with our developments.
+We intend to open a new facility, an extension of our current school, with the same high standards.
+Our two consecutive “Outstanding” Ofsted reports indicates we excel in this area.
+Requests from parents suggest to us this is needed.
+We will keep parents and local authorities up to date with our developments.

 Read this advice on applying for SEN funding for independent mainstream schools like Ellern Mede School.